 One of the most crucial decisions you probably have to make before launching a new website is which theme you should go for.
-Though there are countless fantastic WordPress themes, the real confusion that builds up here is whether to choose a free or paid theme.
+Though there are countless fantastic WordPress themes, the confusion that builds up here is whether to choose a free or paid theme.
 Premium or paid WordPress themes tend to lure visitors with their rich features and sleek appearances.
-On the other hand, free WordPress themes are worthwhile as they allow you to experiment your new project without spending money on the theme.
-Though both options are associated with several pros and cons, without our guidance you’ll be left chasing your own tail all day.
+On the other hand, free WordPress themes are worthwhile as they allow you to experiment with your new project without spending money on the theme.
+Though both options have several pros and cons, you’ll be left chasing your tail all day without our guidance.

-In order to avoid getting confused while choosing between a free and a paid theme, it’s crucial to have complete knowledge about the pros and cons of both sides.
-Such information will assist you in taking the right decision.
+To avoid getting confused while choosing between a free and a paid theme, it’s crucial to have complete knowledge of the pros and cons of both sides.
+Such information will assist you in making the right decision.
 The question is pretty straightforward; free or paid WordPress themes?
-As you are about to find out, the answer to this question isn’t that challenging.
+As you are about to discover, the answer to this question isn’t that challenging.

 Difference between Paid and Free WordPress Themes?

 Paid WordPress themes cost money for a pretty good reason.
-Such themes are responsive, feature-rich and well supported by the publisher’s support team.
+Such themes are responsive, feature-rich, and well supported by the publisher’s support team.
 Though that’s not always the case, you should also be careful from which vendor you buy the theme.
-However, most of the time, you can expect to receive better quality through paid themes in comparison to free ones.
+However, most of the time, you can expect to receive better quality through paid themes compared to free ones.

-On the other hand, free themes are created by individuals with limited to no support at all some times.
-However, you’ll also witness quality vendors offer free themes to market their services and other high-end themes.
-Regardless of that, due to their lack of revenue, the customization options and quality may vary significantly.
-Such themes aren’t even close to the benchmark set for paid WordPress themes.
+On the other hand, free themes are created by individuals with limited to no support.
+However, you’ll also witness quality vendors offering free themes to market their services and high-end themes.
+Regardless, the customization options and quality may vary significantly due to their lack of revenue.
+In addition, such themes aren’t even close to the benchmark set for paid WordPress themes.

 The purpose of launching your website has a strong influence on your decision.
-Are you merely planning on launching a blog to share your thoughts in the form of content?
-Or are you planning on establishing a new international B2B marketplace China that attracts leading global manufacturers and suppliers?
-Blogger can go for a free theme as their focus will mostly be on the content they have to offer.
-However, in order to launch a B2B marketplace, you’ll need a paid theme that can be customized and handle loads of data.
+For example, are you merely planning on launching a blog to share your thoughts in the form of content?
+Or are you planning on establishing a new international B2B marketplace that attracts leading global manufacturers and suppliers?
+Bloggers can go for a free theme as their focus will mainly be on the content they have to offer.
+However, to launch a B2B marketplace, you’ll need a paid theme that can be customized and handle loads of data.

-Having that said, here are a few pros and cons of free and paid themes to help you get a clearer picture of what you are about to invest on.
+That said, here are a few pros and cons of free and paid themes to help you get a clearer picture of what you are about to invest in.

 Pros of Using Free WordPress Themes